RLittlesII/rodneylittlesii/src/content/posts/topic/in-response.md

+---
-Title: INPC is an event that you respond to, even though you don't use it that way.
+title: "INPC is an event that you respond to, even though you don't use it that way."
-Drafted: 07/22/2017
-Published: 01/26/2020
-Tags:
+published: 2020-01-26
+drafted: 2017-07-22
+draft: true
+tags:
     - Draft
 ---